araknast/bird-dung-crab-spider/readme.md

 you.
 I care about all of you."

-The Affero license is the bitter medicine, the early bedtime, the plate full of vegetables you pick at lethargically, in hopes to break your parents will.
+The Affero license is the bitter medicine, the early bedtime, the plate full of vegetables you stab at lethargically, in hopes to break your parents will.
 They will not break.

 They surround you with vaguenesses: "Because it's good for you", "Because you